-DATUK NG KAM CHIU 76 years of age, Malaysian, Male
+DATUK NG KAM CHIU 77 years of age, Malaysian, Male

-Chairman / Independent Non-Executive Director
+Chairman / Non-Independent Non-Executive Director

 Datuk Ng was appointed to the Board on 2 September 2005.
-He holds a Bachelor of Social Science (Honours) degree from the University of Singapore and a Masters in Public Administration degree from the University of Southern California (Washington D.C.).
+He holds a Bachelor of Social Science (Honours) degree from the University of Singapore and a Master in Public Administration degree from the University of Southern California (Washington D.C.).
 He started his career with the Malaysian Administrative and Diplomatic Service in 1970 and worked in the Penang State Secretary's Office.
 He has served in the National Institute of Public Administration, the Prime Minister's Department, the Road Transport Department, and the Ministry of Science, Technology and Environment.
 He retired from the civil service in 2002.

 Datuk Ng is the Chairman of the Nominating Committee and Remuneration Committee.
-He is also the Member of the Audit and Risk Management Committee.
-He attended all the four (4) Board meetings held in the financial year ended 30 June 2022.
+He is also a Member of the Audit and Risk Management Committee.
+He attended all four (4) Board meetings held in the financial year ended 30 June 2023.
+On 22 May 2023, he was re-designated from Independent Non-Executive Director to Non-Independent Non-Executive Director.

-DATO' ABDUL MURAD BIN KHALID 68 years of age, Malaysian, Male
+DATO' ABDUL MURAD BIN KHALID 70 years of age, Malaysian, Male